ezored/ezored/extras/docs/MODULES.md

     RapidJSON is used to parsing json from remote requests in ezored samples.
 It works on all tested platforms nice and fast.

 9. **support lib**
-    Mobile glue code is automatically generated using Dropbox Djinni tool.
-It can be removed if you do it manually.
+    Mobile glue code is automatically generated using Djinni tool.
+It can be removed if you don't use.

 Obs: Modules source code are stored in **"files/src"** and **"files/gluecode"**.